curityio/kubernetes-training/README.md

 - A SCIM 2.0 endpoint for managing user data
 - A working [End to End Code Sample](https://login.curitylocal.io/demo-client.html)

-## Further Details
+## Technical Walkthrough

-See the [Kubernetes Quick Start HOWTO Article](https://curity.io/resources/learn/kubernetes-quick-start) for a technical walkthrough.
+See the [Kubernetes Quick Start HOWTO Article](https://curity.io/resources/learn/kubernetes-quick-start) for a walkthrough and how to use the system.

 ## More Information